Iconic Presence. Images in Religion

 The project investigated iconic presence in religions as a question of human pictorial practice, as elaborated in Hans Belting’s Image Anthropology (2001).
 The project was based on the hypothesis that, although iconic production occurs in different ways in different religions, it is nevertheless subject to similar patterns that only become apparent when compared.
 Against this background, the pictorial histories of the religions and art history of modern times were put into relation to each other on equal terms.
 Through its multidisciplinary research approach, the project succeeded in integrating European practices and experiences into an anthropology of human pictorial practice and, to this end, intensified the dialogue between the art and image studies and the religious, literary and cultural studies as well as ethnology.
 The project explored, for instance, dramatic texts and performative practices of early modern sacramental plays in relation to image cult and processional theatre in the context of the Spanish Reformation.
 Research was also done on Renaissance art works and commentaries on art theory, especially Venetian works and their impact and visual efficiency.
 Finally, serial representations of theophanies on portal pictures of medieval pilgrimage churches in France, were investigated.

 Hans Belting: Iconic Presence.
-The Evidence of Images in Religion (extensive description of the project in English)
+The Evidence of Images in Religion (detailed description of the project)